franciscoaraujo/java21-virtual-threads-practice/README.md

 - **Migration Made Easy:** Conclude the course with a practical migration guide to transition your existing applications to Java Virtual Threads effortlessly.
 Get ready for a future where your programs effortlessly combine concurrency and scalability.

-Unlock the full potential of Java Virtual Threads and elevate your programming skills.
+Unlock the full potential of Java Virtual Threads and elevate your programming skills with [this course on Udemy](https://www.udemy.com/user/vinoth-selvaraj/).
 Enroll now to reshape the way you approach scalability and performance in Java applications!